sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **waitTextPresent**

 Wait for displaying a text until timeout.
+Fail when timeout.

 - Parameters